lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 New unit tests for the event creator should be written for the following scenarios:

-- If no non-ancient transactions need to reach consensus, there are no consensus transactions without a boundary round after them, and there is no upcoming freeze; it should stop creating events.
+- If all the quiescence rules are met, it should stop creating events.
-- If the wall-clock time is less than 1 minute before the freeze time, it should create events regardless of any transactions that are pending or need to reach consensus.
+- If the `wallClockTime` + `tctDuration` is less than the next TCT, it should create events regardless of any transactions that are pending or need to reach consensus.
-- If it is quiesced and there is a pending transaction that does not need to reach consensus (a state/block signature), it should create only a single event with that transaction.
+- If it should not quiesce until all transactions are in a fully signed block.
-- If it is quiesced and there is a pending transaction that needs to reach consensus, it should create a QB event with that transaction.
+- If it is quiesced, there is a pending transaction that needs to reach consensus, and there are no eligible parents; it should create a QB event with that transaction.
 - If a QB is created, it should not create another QB with the same self-parent even if there are pending transactions that need to reach consensus.